JaXRTS/jaxrts/doc/source/first-spectrum.rst

-To attach a :py:class:`jaxrts.models.Model` instance to the :py:class:`jaxrts.PlasmaState`, just assign the instance to the appropriate key.
+To attach a :py:class:`jaxrts.models.Model` instance to the :py:class:`jaxrts.plasmastate.PlasmaState`, just assign the instance to the appropriate key.
 The four keys you see below are mandatory to be set.
-However, depending on the models implemented, you might want have to specify different additional models, e.g., ``ipd``.
+However, depending on the models implemented, you might have to specify different additional models, e.g., ``ipd``.
 See :doc:`models` for a comprehensive list of models available in jaxrts.

 .. code:: python